19th-22nd September 2022

 In this session, we will introduce the tidyverse range of packages and how they can be used for data science.
 We will progress through a data workflow example, learning how to import, check and

-clean data.
-We will introduce different types of data and the approaches to understanding and summarise them.
-We will also develop insights from our data using descriptive statistics of
+We will introduce different types of data and the approaches to understanding and summarising them.
+We will also develop insights from our data using descriptive statistics of centrality and

 from 2 to 8 pm Berlin